Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/11/github-codespaces.md

 npm run build
 ```

 My Codespaces build of 2,450 pages took 237 seconds on Codespaces vs 270 seconds locally, so a little faster!
+This was on the base machine type, which is 2-core, 4GB RAM.
+You can increase this to one of a range of options up to 16-core 128 GB RAM and further mega-sizes are available on request for 32-core machines and GPU machines.

 But what about running the app?
 When you run things, they are made available on `localhost`, but Codespaces automatically exposes them on a special address.